Although you can put everything on your website, please don’t. Here are 15 things that should never go on a website, under any circumstances.

 The rule of thumb for conversion optimization: more form fields means a lower conversion rate.

 The words in that button matter.
-Just look at these examples from Michael’s research.
+Just look at these examples.

 The more descriptive the CTA, the higher the conversion rate.
 “Submit” says nothing.